Banana Cake with Cream Cheese Frosting

 - Sift your powdered sugar for a creamy-smooth frosting.
 Again, if you are using a stand mixer, make sure you scrape the bottom of the bowl periodically.

-Leftovers can be covered up and stored in the fridge for 3-5 days.
+Leftovers can be covered up and stored in the fridge for up to 5 days.

 Keywords: banana cake, cream cheese frosting